unit-io/unitdb/README.md

 - Low memory usage.
 - All DB methods are safe for concurrent use by multiple goroutines.

-db can be used for online gaming and mobile apps as it satisfy the requirements for low latency and binary messaging. db is perfect timeseries data store such as internet of things and internet connected devices.
+Tracedb can be used for online gaming and mobile apps as it satisfy the requirements for low latency and binary messaging.
+Tracedb is perfect timeseries data store such as internet of things and internet connected devices.

 ## Quick Start
-To build db from source code use go get command.
+To build tracedb from source code use go get command.

-> go get -u github.com/frontnet/db
+> go get -u github.com/frontnet/tracedb

 ## Usage

 ### Opening a database

-To open or create a new database, use the db.Open() function:
+To open or create a new database, use the tracedb.Open() function:

 ```
 package main